However, organisations must be aware that there is a very fine line between a simple gift or hospitality gesture and an act of bribery.

 But it is best to avoid gifts like expensive tickets or access to exclusive events.
 If you have to give a gift, stick to something of token value.

 Ensure that you set a company policy with clearly defined rules and that it is communicated to all employees.
-Then it is clear both in terms of single occasions, ongoing periods of time or relationships what the thresholds and limits are.
+Then, the thresholds and limits are clear, whether in terms of single occasions, ongoing periods of time, or relationships.

 3. Think about the timing and context